-Last year Amazon announced plans for a massive warehouse at the Port of Tucson, on the city’s southeast side.
-The 855,000-square-foot building is expected to open this year with more than 1,500 full time employees.
+Last year, Amazon announced plans for a massive warehouse at the Port of Tucson, just south of Davis-Monthan Air Force Base.
+The 855,000-square-foot building is expected to open this year with more than 1,500 full-time employees.

 County Administrator Chuck Huckelberry echoed the mayor’s sentiment.

 “Pima County congratulates Amazon on its continued expansion in Pima County, bringing hundreds of good jobs and continuing our region’s strong economic growth,” he said.

 Amazon launched the Delivery Service Partner program last year to recruit drivers.
 The company provides vans, insurance, fuel and training support to independent owners who buy into the program and recruit their own drivers.

 The $10,000 start-up to become a contract driver comes with all of Amazon’s support services and customers.

 Participants are independent owners of the driving service.

 The Flex program is similar to driving for Uber or Lyft, with drivers picking days and times they are available to make deliveries.